SandeepBalachandran/ngx-sand-typeahead/README.md

 * ``` valueSelect: Event ``` - Select event when a value is selected from dropdown
 * ``` blurInput: Event ``` - Event once the input field is blurred
 * ``` clickInput:Event ``` - Click event upon clicking on the input field.

+## Help Improve

+Found a bug or an issue with this?
+[Open a new issue](https://github.com/SandeepBalachandran/ngx-sand-typeahead/issues) here on GitHub.

 # Contribute
-Please check the [**Contributing Guidelines**](https://github.com/SandeepBalachandran/ngx-sand-typeahead/blob/master/CONTRIBUTING.md) before contributing.
+Please check the [**Contributing Guidelines**](https://github.com/SandeepBalachandran/ngx-sand-typeahead/blob/main/CONTRIBUTING.md) before contributing.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.